Vets-Who-Code/vets-who-code-app/src/data/blogs/beyond-the-resume.md

 **Take Action Now: Hire a Veteran**
 We encourage other companies to consider how they can also benefit from veterans' unparalleled work ethic and innovative problem-solving skills.
 By partnering with Vets Who Code, you can discover candidates who are equipped with cutting-edge tech skills and possess a proven track record of leadership and performance under pressure, giving you the confidence that you're getting the best.
 **Join us in this rewarding journey.
 Reach out to Vets Who Code today and start transforming your team with the excellence only a veteran can deliver.**
-For more information on how you can hire talented veterans like Adrian and make a meaningful impact on your team and projects, visit (Vets Who Code)[https://vetswhocode.io/].
+For more information on how you can hire talented veterans like Adrian and make a meaningful impact on your team and projects, visit [Vets Who Code](https://vetswhocode.io/).